abalcala/RepData_PeerAssessment1/PA1.md

 ## What is mean total number of steps taken per day?
-Get sum of steps of each data
+Get sum of steps of each data.

 ```r
 stepssum<-aggregate(steps~date,data=act,sum)